NOCA Student / Instructor Handbook

 - Universal Rules

 - NOCA is a safe space.
-All members of our community deserve to be treated by others with respect while at any NOCA facility or event.
+All members of our community deserve to be treated with respect while at any NOCA facility or event.

 - No one should be disrespected or treated differently because of race, gender, age, sexual orientation, religion, physical abilities, disabilities, or body type.

-- NOCA is a body positive community.
-Our goal is to make our classes accessible for everyone, regardless of age, body type, fitness, or physical abilities.
-It's unavoidable that different bodies will sometimes have experiences of our classes that inherently differ, and that's ok!
-However, it is important that all members of our community make every reasonable effort to support and respect people of all body types, and also to be thoughtful and understanding to the sensitive nature of these topics.
+- NOCA is a body-positive community.
+Our goal is to make our classes accessible for everyone, regardless of age, body type, fitness level, or physical abilities.
+It's unavoidable that different bodies will sometimes experience our classes differently, and that's ok.
+However, it is important that all members of our community make every reasonable effort to support and respect people of all body types, and to be thoughtful and understanding about the sensitive nature of these topics.

-- NOCA is an LGBTQ-friendly, sex positive community.
-Homophobia, transphobia, slut shaming, kink shaming, hate speech, bullying, or any other form of disrespect based on a person's sexual orientation or preferences, gender identity, or body shape or size will absolutely not be tolerated.
+- NOCA is an LGBTQ-friendly, sex-positive community.
+Homophobia, transphobia, slut shaming, kink shaming, hate speech, bullying, or any other form of disrespect based on a person's sexual orientation, gender identity, or body shape/size will not be tolerated.

-- Violation of the rules above by any member of our community is taken very seriously, and may result in disciplinary actions including expulsion at the owners discretion.
+- Violation of the rules above by any member of our community is taken very seriously, and may result in disciplinary actions including suspension or expulsion at the owner's discretion.

-- Occurrences that take place outside of a NOCA facility or event are generally outside of our purview - however, we do reserve the right to ban and expel anyone from the NOCA facility based on credible reports of threatening, violent or criminal behavior, defamation or slander against NOCA or its instructors, or hate speech, even if that behavior occurred outside of NOCA.
-Such reports will be handled solely by the owners on a case-by-case basis.
+- Occurrences that take place outside of a NOCA facility or event are generally outside of our purview.
+However, we reserve the right to ban or expel anyone from NOCA based on credible reports of threatening or violent behavior, harassment/stalking, hate speech, or other conduct that materially impacts the safety of our community.
+Such reports will be handled by the owner on a case-by-case basis.

 - In a NOCA class, the instructor is ultimately in charge.
-Students are welcome and encouraged to discuss class structures and policies with instructors as they see fit, both during class, or in private meetings outside of class.
+Students are welcome and encouraged to discuss class structure and policies with instructors as they see fit, both during class or in private conversations outside of class.
 More extensive, in-depth discussions of NOCA class structures and policies must take place privately outside of class time.
-It must be understood that it is not possible for an intsructor to have an in-depth discussion on class policies or structures during a regular group class with other students present.
+It must be understood that it is not possible for an instructor to have an in-depth discussion on class policies or structures during a regular group class with other students present.

 - Interpersonal issues:

-- This section pertains to disagreements that are purely interpersonal in nature, and don't fall under other violation of rules in this handbook.
+- This section pertains to disagreements that are purely interpersonal in nature and don't fall under other violations of rules in this handbook.

-- It is understood that anywhere where there is a community of people, such as exists at NOCA, disagreements and interpersonal issues will occur.
-In some cases, NOCA management may choose to take an active role in mediating such disagreements, while in other cases we may choose to stay hands-off.
+- It is understood that anywhere a community exists, disagreements and interpersonal issues will occur.
+In some cases, NOCA management may choose to take an active role in mediating such disagreements; in other cases we may choose to stay hands-off.
 Regardless, it is not our responsibility to fix interpersonal problems if no rules are being violated.

-- If an interpersonal problem is ongoing and persistent, the owners reserve the right to impose disciplinary actions equally against all responsible involved parties, including expulsion for severe cases.
+- If an interpersonal problem is ongoing and persistent, the owner reserves the right to impose disciplinary actions equally against all responsible parties, including expulsion in severe cases.

 - Universal rules of safety when training aerial arts: